Salah2309/ChessNeuralNetwork/README.md

 > A multi-dimensional char array of 8x8 will represent the chess board, K-king, Q-queen, B-bishop, R-rook, N-knight, P-pawn.
 >
 > **Game:**
 > The Neural Network is created in a tree structure with each node representing a position on a chess board.
-The head will be the begining of the game, the number of children is the number of possible moves in node's possition.
+The node head will be the begining of the game, the number of the node's children is the number of the possible moves in current node's possition.